 As a part of the Korean language, learning the words and conjugations around honorifics is essential.
 You can make two columns on your notepad while making notes.
 One column can include all the words, phrases, and conjugations, including how to make formal questions, statements, and responses.
 The other column can include all the points which signify an informal way of writing the same thing.

 Once you learn the basics, you can also make another column with some neutral ways.
-For instance, separate the familiar words with those words you are only supposed to use with strangers of your age.
+For instance, separate the familiar words from those words you are only supposed to use with strangers of your age.
 That could include words with a middle ground that can show informality and contain respect in it.

 Have you ever been in a situation wherein you know many Korean words, but you constantly feel shy before saying a sentence in Korean out loud?
 Why is that so?
 That is because you know the words, but you have not learned how to use them.
 It is like having a whole bag of milk and apples and not knowing how to make an apple shake.

 So once you are done learning some basic grammar rules, you can start making sentences in Korean.
-Korean words are enough for you to make the sentences if you know some basic grammar rules.
+Korean words are enough for you to make sentences if you know some basic grammar rules.

 For instance, if you have learned how to write a sentence in a formal way, then try making more sentences using the same pattern.
 Similarly, you could also learn how to make a sentence using the informal version and thus make more sentences in Korean using the same rule.